Snowflake

 The Snowflake password.

-On the Obfuscate data page, select the data sets that you want to conceal.
+8. On the Import data page, review your data and select the data to obfuscate (if any).
 Click Next.

 The data is available on the My Data page.